A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Additional Mass-Radius Curves

 \section{Additional Mass-Radius Curves}

-The effect of age on a planet's radius for an example case with comparison to \citet{LopezFortney2014} is shown in Fig.~\ref{fig:mr_curve_varyage}.
-The non-smoothness of our curve is because our internal luminosity is calculated by interpolating over the low-resolution table of \citet{Mordasini2020}.
+The effect of age on a planet's radius for an example case with comparison to \citet{LopezFortney2014} is shown in Fig.~\ref{fig:mr_curve_varyage}. \textcolor{black}{The drop in radius at 2.2 Gyr corresponds to the solidification of the core as the planet cools.} The \textcolor{black}{remaining }non-smoothness of our curve is because our internal luminosity is calculated by interpolating over the low-resolution table of \citet{Mordasini2020}.
 Note the relative agreement at ages of 4.5 Gyr and greater.
-The shrinking of radius with age is not entirely due to the contraction of the envelope--the underlying mantle and core reduce in radius by 4.4\% due to the higher pressures and lower temperatures at the envelope-mantle interface with age, shrinking the total planetary radius by 2.3\%.
+The shrinking of radius with age is not entirely due to the contraction of the envelope--the underlying mantle and core reduce in radius by \textcolor{black}{2.9\%} due to the higher pressures and lower temperatures at the envelope-mantle interface with age, shrinking the total planetary radius by \textcolor{black}{1.6\%}.

 The effect of rotation period on a planet's radius for an example case is shown in Fig.~\ref{fig:mr_curve_varyrot}.
-Periods are from 3.36 to 24 hours, corresponding to $\omega=0.695$ to $0.07$.
-Over this range, a faster-rotating planet has a radius 12.6\% larger than a slower-rotating planet.
+Periods are from \textcolor{black}{3.21} to 24 hours, corresponding to \textcolor{black}{$\omega=0.78$} to $0.07$.
+Over this range, a faster-rotating planet has a radius \textcolor{black}{14.6\%} larger than a slower-rotating planet.
 Shorter periods than those shown are numerically unstable.
-The drop in radius at 3.72 hours is caused by the mantle solidifying as central pressures increase.
-This increased pressure is due to increasing rotational period and thus a decreasing $\omega$ leading to smaller values of $f_P$.
 The radius asymptotes at a rotation period of less than a day, indicating that the likely tidally-locked population probed by most exoplanet observations is not significantly impacted by rotation.
 However, short rotation periods are expected in the immediate aftermath of giant impacts such as the one that formed the Moon \citep[e.g.][]{Canup2012}.